pltxtra/react-markmirror/README.md

 ## Storybook Demo

+An online demo of the editor is available at https://stories.headzoo.io/react-md-editor.

-To build the examples locally, run:
+To build and run the storybook locally, run:

 ```
 npm install